ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R62]**	BPI Abstraction Layers MUST support integration with internal, as defined in [Section 5](#5-Middleware-Communication-and-Interoperability), and/or external BPI User identity access management (IAM) or identity provider (IdP) systems.

-See Figure 4 as to the meaning of an IdP in a BPI context, and Figure 5 in this document as to the meaning of external IAM and its interplay with BPI IAM discussed in Section 5(##5-Middleware-Communication-and-Interoperability).
+See Figure 4 as to the meaning of an IdP in a BPI context, and Figure 5 in this document as to the meaning of external IAM and its interplay with BPI IAM discussed in [Section 5](#5-Middleware-Communication-and-Interoperability).

 **[R63]**	BPI Abstraction Layers MUST support API delivery utilizing the service orchestration capabilities of the BPI Middleware Layer defined in [Section 5](#5-Middleware-Communication-and-Interoperability)